jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/05-Iterations.md

 ### !question

-  Given an array of numbers with an even number of elements, sum every two elements and push the numbers into a new array.
+  Given an array of numbers `arr` containing an even number of elements, sum every two elements and push the numbers into a new array.
+  Note: The new array should have half the length of the passed in array.

 ```js